-Where to stay in Sesto San Giovanni
+Where to Stay in Sesto San Giovanni

-Where to stay in Milan
+Where to Stay in Milan

 Milan has accommodation to suit all tastes, from cheap downtown hostels to fine 5-star hotels.
 We recommend staying close to one of the city’s major train stations (Milano Centrale, Porta Garibaldi) or at least close to a metro stop if you want to get to the circuit more easily.

-Where to stay in Bergamo
+Where to Stay in Bergamo

 Bergamo is definitely worth considering as a base for the Italian Grand Prix, particularly if you are flying in and out of Bergamo (BGY) airport, which is a major Ryanair hub.
 Accommodation is cheaper and Bergamo is a beautiful city in its own right.
 The walled old town up on the hill (Città alta) is a great place to unwind after a long day at the track.
 The downside is you will have a longer daily commute to Monza.
-Browse all Bergamo accommodation for the 2021 Italian Grand Prix.